Greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 And by the way, what kind of SUV does he want?

-Tell them that the president's security detail uses suburbans.
+Tell him that the president's security detail uses suburbans.

-Tell him that every presidential candidate uses suburbans to show up at public events.
+Tell him that every presidential candidate uses suburbans to show up at public events because it's true.

 Okay.